superstar54/AEP/010_pythonjob/readme.md

 ### Handling Files and Folders

-- **Upload Files or Folders**: Users can specify files or folders to be uploaded to the remote working directory using the `upload_files` parameter.
+- **Uploading Files or Folders**: Users can specify files or folders to upload to the remote working directory using the `upload_files` parameter.
-- **parent_folder**: Users can specify a parent folder to access files from a previous task, allowing data reuse and chaining of tasks.
+- **Accessing Parent Folder**: Users can specify a `parent_folder` to access files from a previous task, allowing data reuse and chaining of tasks.
-- **Retrieve Additional Files**: Users can specify additional files to retrieve from the remote machine after execution using standard `CalcJob` parameter:  `metadata['options']['additional_retrieve_list']`.
+- **Retrieving Additional Files**: Users can specify additional files to retrieve from the remote machine after execution using the standard `CalcJob` parameter: `metadata['options']['additional_retrieve_list']`.

 ### Exit Codes